reflectoring/reflectoring.github.io/_posts/2021-01-01-getting-started-with-graphql.md

 }

 ```
+This is a subscription for adding a new `Product`.

 ## Server-Side Implementation
 GraphQL has several [server side](https://graphql.org/code/#javascript-server) implementations available in multiple languages.
 These implementations roughly follow a pipeline pattern with the following stages: